 - Changes that benefit the customer will be effective immediately without the 30-day notification requirement during time specified.

-- We will consider exceptions when required policy, contract or other rules are not met as a result of this disaster, including where a customer is displaced from their home and is unable to obtain non-emergency medical services from a network health care professional.
+- We will consider exceptions when required policy, contract, or other rules are not met as a result of this disaster, including where a customer is displaced from their home and is unable to obtain non-emergency medical services from a network health care provider.

 - In the event that our health plan cannot resume normal operations by the end of the public health emergency or state of disaster, we will notify Centers for Medicare & Medicaid Services (CMS).

-Cigna-HealthSpring will exercise some operational discretion as to how the “refill-too-soon” edits are lifted during a disaster or emergency, as long as access to Part D drugs is provided at the point-of-sale.
-Cigna-HealthSpring will continue to lift these edits until the termination of a public health emergency, or the end of a declared disaster or emergency.
-In the case of a public health emergency, it terminates when it no longer exists or upon the expiration of the 90-calendar-day period beginning from the initial declaration, whichever occurs first.
+Cigna will exercise some operational discretion as to how the “refill-too-soon” edits are lifted during a disaster or emergency, as long as access to Part D drugs is provided at the point-of-sale.
+Cigna will continue to lift these edits until the termination of a public health emergency, or the end of a declared disaster or emergency.
+In the case of a public health emergency, it terminates when the emergency no longer exists or upon the expiration of the 90-calendar-day period beginning from the initial declaration, whichever occurs first.

 - Pay particular attention to the closure of disaster or emergency incident periods listed on the Federal Emergency Management Agency (FEMA) website.
-If 30-calendar-days from the initial declaration the incident period have not officially closed, Cigna-HealthSpring is not required to extend the implementation of the edits, but may consider the extension.
-Cigna-HealthSpring will work closely with customers who indicate they are still displaced or otherwise impacted by the disaster or emergency.
+If 30-calendar-days from the initial declaration the incident period has not officially closed, Cigna is not required to extend the implementation of the edits, but may consider the extension.
+Cigna will work closely with customers who indicate they are still displaced or otherwise impacted by the disaster or emergency.

-At all times, and especially in disaster and or public health emergency situations, ensure customers have adequate access to covered Part D drugs dispensed at out-of-network pharmacies if it is not reasonable for customers to obtain covered Part D drugs at a network pharmacy, and when such access is not routine.
-In addition, Cigna-HealthSpring will always allow an affected customer to obtain the maximum extended day supply if requested and available at the time of refill.
+At all times, and especially in disaster and/or public health emergency situations, Cigna will ensure customers have adequate access to covered Part D drugs dispensed at out-of-network pharmacies if it is not reasonable for customers to obtain covered Part D drugs at a network pharmacy, and when such access is not routine.
+In addition, Cigna will always allow an affected customer to obtain the maximum extended day supply if requested and available at the time of refill.